Welcome back to Inside Medicine!

 I’m proud that here at Inside Medicine, we are often way ahead of the curve.
 In several cases, Inside Medicine essays have offered insights on data that came out weeks or months later in major medical journals.
 So, we are not just going Inside Medicine; Quite often, we are way “out in front” of medicine.

 Also, I’ve realized that readers want to know about what I’m seeing day-to-day.
 So, increasingly, I also am “opening up” to you, my awesome readers, about cases I see in the ER (always maintaining patient privacy by changing details).
 I realize that how doctors process information and why we do what we do is often a “black box” for people.
-In the “Field Notes,” section, I let you in.
+In the “Field Notes,” pieces, I let you in.

 Who reads Inside Medicine?